kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 administrators and vendors to deploy and maintain empty node-local drivers on every node, which introduces unnecessary operational complexity and risk.

-By introducing `SkipNodePrepare` and `SkipNodeUnprepare` fields to the `ResourceSliceSpec` and propagating them to the device allocation results at scheduling time, the kubelet can safely skip driver lookup and gRPC calls for devices that do not require these node-local actions.
+By introducing a `SkipNodeOperations` field to the `ResourceSliceSpec` and propagating it to the device allocation results at scheduling time, the kubelet can safely skip driver lookup and gRPC calls for devices that do not require these node-local actions.